OWASP/www-policy/operational/awards-and-scholarships.md

 Recipients should:

-- Where appropriate, submit for reimbursement within the time alloted according to the [expense policy](/www-policy/operational/expense-reimbursement)
+- Where appropriate, submit for reimbursement within the time allotted according to the [expense policy](/www-policy/operational/expense-reimbursement)

 ### Awards